-The field of oral and maxillofacial surgery encompasses the diagnosis and surgical treatment of diseases, injuries, and defects affecting the mouth, jaw, face, and neck, providing specialized care that bridges dentistry and medicine to address complex conditions that general dentists cannot treat.
-When you face problems involving impacted teeth, facial trauma, jaw disorders, or need advanced procedures like dental implants, an oral and maxillofacial surgeon possesses the specialized training and surgical expertise necessary to restore your oral health and facial function.
+The field of oral and maxillofacial surgery encompasses the diagnosis and surgical treatment of diseases, injuries, and defects affecting the mouth, jaw, face, and neck.
+This surgical field provides care bridging dentistry and medicine to address complex conditions that general dentists cannot treat.
+When you face problems involving impacted teeth, facial trauma, jaw disorders, or need advanced procedures like dental implants, an oral and maxillofacial surgeon possesses the training and surgical skill necessary to restore your oral health and facial function.

 Legacy Oral Surgery brings comprehensive oral and maxillofacial surgical services to Staten Island patients who need advanced treatment for complex oral and facial conditions.
-Our comprehensive treatment options cover the full spectrum of oral and maxillofacial procedures, from routine wisdom teeth removal to complex facial reconstruction, ensuring that you receive the specialized care your condition requires close to home.
+Our treatment options cover the full spectrum of oral and maxillofacial procedures, from routine wisdom teeth removal to complex facial reconstruction, so you receive the care your condition requires close to home.

 The Scope of Oral and Maxillofacial Surgery

-Oral and maxillofacial surgery represents one of the most diverse surgical specialties, requiring extensive training in both dental and medical procedures to address conditions affecting the entire oral and facial region.
-This specialty encompasses everything from common procedures like tooth extractions and dental implant placement to complex treatments for traumatic dental injuries, jaw deformities, and oral pathology.
+Oral and maxillofacial surgery represents one of the most diverse surgical fields, requiring extensive training in both dental and medical procedures to address conditions affecting the entire oral and facial region.
+This field encompasses everything from common procedures like tooth extractions and dental implant placement to complex treatments for traumatic dental injuries, jaw deformities, and oral pathology.

 The training required to become an oral and maxillofacial surgeon includes four years of dental school followed by a minimum of four years of hospital-based surgical residency training.
-This extensive preparation ensures that oral surgeons can handle both routine procedures and complex emergency situations with equal skill and confidence.
+This extensive preparation helps oral surgeons handle both routine procedures and complex emergency situations with equal skill and confidence.

-Oral and maxillofacial surgeons work closely with other healthcare providers, including general dentists, orthodontists, medical specialists, and hospital teams to provide comprehensive care for patients with complex conditions.
-This collaborative approach ensures that every aspect of your treatment is coordinated and optimized for the best possible outcomes.
+Oral and maxillofacial surgeons work closely with other healthcare providers, including general dentists, orthodontists, medical professionals, and hospital teams, to provide comprehensive care for patients with complex conditions.
+This collaborative approach helps every aspect of your treatment remain coordinated and optimized for the best possible outcomes.

-The specialty continues to evolve with advancing technology and techniques, incorporating innovations like computer-guided surgery, advanced imaging, and minimally invasive approaches that improve patient outcomes while reducing discomfort and recovery time.
+The field continues to evolve with advancing technology and techniques, incorporating innovations like computer-guided surgery, advanced imaging, and minimally invasive approaches, improving patient outcomes while reducing discomfort and recovery time.

 Common Conditions Treated by Oral and Maxillofacial Surgeons

-The breadth of conditions treated by oral and maxillofacial surgeons reflects the complexity of the head and neck region and the diverse problems that can affect these areas.
-Tooth-related problems that require surgical intervention include impacted wisdom teeth that cannot erupt properly, damaged teeth that require complex extraction techniques, and the placement of dental implants to replace missing teeth.
+The breadth of conditions treated by oral and maxillofacial surgeons reflects the complexity of the head and neck region and the diverse problems affecting these areas.
+Tooth-related problems requiring surgical intervention include impacted canines and wisdom teeth unable to erupt properly, damaged teeth requiring complex extraction techniques, and the placement of dental implants to replace missing teeth.

 Facial trauma represents a significant portion of oral and maxillofacial surgery practice, addressing injuries from accidents, sports activities, and other traumatic events.
 These injuries can involve broken jaw bones, knocked-out teeth, facial lacerations, and complex injuries requiring immediate emergency treatment to preserve function and appearance.

-Jaw disorders including temporomandibular joint (TMJ) problems, bite abnormalities, and developmental deformities often require surgical correction when conservative treatments prove insufficient.
-According to the American Dental Association, some 100 million Americans fail to see a dentist each year, even though regular dental examinations and good oral hygiene can prevent most dental disease, highlighting the importance of specialized surgical intervention when problems become advanced.
+Jaw disorders, including temporomandibular joint (TMJ) problems, bite abnormalities, and developmental deformities, often require surgical correction when conservative treatments prove insufficient.
+An occlusal adjustment may be recommended to correct bite issues contributing to jaw pain.
+According to the American Dental Association, some 100 million Americans fail to see a dentist each year, even though regular dental examinations and good oral hygiene can prevent most dental disease, highlighting the importance of surgical intervention when problems become advanced.

 Advanced Procedures and Reconstructive Surgery

-Beyond common procedures, oral and maxillofacial surgeons perform complex reconstructive operations that restore function and appearance after cancer treatment, traumatic injuries, or congenital deformities.
-These advanced procedures may involve bone grafting, soft tissue reconstruction, and coordination with plastic surgeons and other specialists to achieve optimal outcomes.
+Beyond common procedures, oral and maxillofacial surgeons perform complex reconstructive operations restoring function and appearance after cancer treatment, traumatic injuries, or congenital deformities.
+These advanced procedures may involve bone grafting, soft tissue reconstruction, and coordination with plastic surgeons and other professionals to achieve optimal outcomes.

 When You Need an Oral and Maxillofacial Surgeon

-Several situations indicate the need for specialized oral and maxillofacial surgical care.
-Persistent pain in your jaw joints, difficulty opening your mouth, or clicking and popping sounds may indicate TMJ disorders that require surgical evaluation and treatment.
-Similarly, wisdom teeth that are causing pain, crowding, or infection typically need surgical removal by an experienced oral surgeon.
+Several situations indicate the need for oral and maxillofacial surgical care.
+Persistent pain in your jaw joints, difficulty opening your mouth, or clicking and popping sounds may indicate TMJ disorders requiring surgical evaluation and treatment.
+Similarly, wisdom teeth causing pain, crowding, or infection typically need surgical removal by an experienced oral surgeon.

-Dental implant placement, while sometimes performed by general dentists, often benefits from the advanced training and experience that oral and maxillofacial surgeons bring to complex cases.
-This is particularly true for patients who need bone grafting, have anatomical challenges, or require multiple implants as part of comprehensive treatment plans.
+Dental implant placement, while sometimes performed by general dentists, often benefits from the advanced training and experience oral and maxillofacial surgeons bring to complex cases.
+This is particularly true for patients who need bone grafting, have anatomical challenges, or require multiple implants like all-on-4 dental implants as part of comprehensive treatment plans.
+Supporting procedures such as socket preservation help maintain bone volume after extraction, while options like implant-supported bridges and full mouth reconstruction provide solutions for patients with multiple missing teeth.

-Emergency situations including facial trauma, severe infections, or accidents involving oral and facial injuries require immediate evaluation by an oral and maxillofacial surgeon.
-These specialists have the training and hospital privileges necessary to handle complex emergency cases that may require immediate surgery or coordination with other medical specialists.
+Emergency situations, including facial trauma, severe infections, or accidents involving oral and facial injuries, require immediate evaluation by an oral and maxillofacial surgeon.
+These surgeons have the training and hospital privileges necessary to handle complex emergency cases, possibly requiring immediate surgery or coordination with other medical professionals.

 Any unusual growth, persistent sore, or suspicious lesion in your mouth warrants evaluation by an oral surgeon who can perform appropriate biopsy procedures and provide definitive diagnosis and treatment recommendations.
 Early intervention for oral pathology often leads to better outcomes and less extensive treatment requirements.

-Our Staten Island location provides comprehensive evaluation services to help determine when specialized surgical treatment is needed and what approach will provide the best outcomes for your specific situation.
+Our Staten Island location provides comprehensive evaluation services to help determine when surgical treatment is needed and which approach provides the best outcomes for your specific situation.

 Advanced Technology and Techniques in Modern Oral Surgery

-Contemporary oral and maxillofacial surgery incorporates cutting-edge technology that improves precision, reduces discomfort, and enhances treatment outcomes.
+Contemporary oral and maxillofacial surgery incorporates cutting-edge technology, improving precision, reducing discomfort, and enhancing treatment outcomes.

 Three-Dimensional Imaging

-Three-dimensional imaging provides detailed views of complex anatomy, allowing surgeons to plan procedures with unprecedented accuracy and avoid complications that might occur with less detailed imaging.
+Three-dimensional imaging provides detailed views of complex anatomy, allowing surgeons to plan procedures with unprecedented accuracy and avoid complications possibly occurring with less detailed imaging.

 Computer-Guided Surgery

 Computer-guided surgery uses advanced software to plan implant placement and other procedures virtually before surgery begins.
-This planning translates into surgical guides that ensure precise execution of the treatment plan, leading to better outcomes and faster recovery times.
+This planning translates into surgical guides helping achieve precise execution of the treatment plan, leading to better outcomes and faster recovery times.

 Minimally Invasive Techniques

-Minimally invasive techniques have revolutionized many oral surgery procedures, allowing surgeons to achieve excellent results through smaller incisions that heal faster and cause less post-operative discomfort.
+Minimally invasive techniques have revolutionized many oral surgery procedures, allowing surgeons to achieve excellent results through smaller incisions healing faster and causing less post-operative discomfort.
 These advances have made many procedures more comfortable while maintaining the same high success rates patients expect from oral surgery.

 Advanced Sedation

-Sedation options have also advanced significantly, providing patients with comfortable experiences during procedures that might have been anxiety-provoking in the past.
+Sedation options have also advanced significantly, providing patients with comfortable experiences during procedures possibly anxiety-provoking in the past.
 From mild oral sedation to IV sedation and general anesthesia, modern oral surgery can be tailored to each patient’s comfort needs and procedure requirements.

 Recovery and Aftercare in Oral and Maxillofacial Surgery

-Pain management has become more sophisticated, with multimodal approaches that combine different types of medications and techniques to provide optimal comfort while minimizing side effects.
-Many procedures that once required significant recovery time can now be performed with minimal disruption to your daily routine.
+Pain management has become more sophisticated, with multimodal approaches combining different types of medications and techniques to provide optimal comfort while minimizing side effects.
+Many procedures once requiring significant recovery time can now be performed with minimal disruption to your daily routine.

 The healing process benefits from proper nutrition, adequate rest, and careful attention to oral hygiene as directed by your surgical team.
-Regular follow-up appointments allow your surgeon to monitor healing progress and address any concerns that may arise during recovery.
+Regular follow-up appointments allow your surgeon to monitor healing progress and address any concerns arising during recovery.

 Long-term success with oral and maxillofacial surgery often depends on maintaining excellent oral hygiene and following through with any additional treatments recommended by your surgical team.
 Many procedures require coordination with your general dentist for ongoing care and maintenance of treatment results.

-Legacy Oral Surgery: Your Staten Island Oral and Maxillofacial Surgery Specialists
+Legacy Oral Surgery Is Your Staten Island Oral and Maxillofacial Surgery Team

 When you need oral and maxillofacial surgery in Staten Island, Legacy Oral Surgery provides the advanced training, extensive experience, and comprehensive care necessary to address even the most complex oral and facial conditions.
-Our skilled oral surgeons bring over 35 years of combined professional experience to every procedure, utilizing state-of-the-art technology and proven techniques that deliver predictable, successful outcomes for patients throughout the Staten Island area.
-We understand that facing oral surgery can feel overwhelming, and our team is committed to providing the education, support, and personalized care you need to feel confident about your treatment decisions.
+Our skilled oral surgeons bring over 35 years of combined professional experience to every procedure, utilizing state-of-the-art technology and proven techniques, delivering predictable, successful outcomes for patients throughout the Staten Island area.
+We see over 7,000 patients per year and are committed to providing the education, support, and personalized care you need to feel confident about your treatment decisions.

-From routine wisdom teeth removal to complex reconstructive procedures, we’re equipped to handle the full spectrum of oral and maxillofacial surgical needs with the skill and compassion you deserve.
-Our mission centers on providing exceptional patient care while utilizing the most advanced techniques available to ensure your comfort and success throughout your surgical experience.
-Don’t let complex oral and facial conditions go untreated or settle for care that doesn’t meet your needs.
+From routine wisdom teeth removal to complex reconstructive procedures, we are equipped to handle the full spectrum of oral and maxillofacial surgical needs with the skill and compassion you deserve.
+Our mission centers on providing exceptional patient care while utilizing the most advanced techniques available for your comfort and success throughout your surgical experience.
+Do not let complex oral and facial conditions go untreated or settle for care not meeting your needs.
 Contact Legacy Oral Surgery today to learn how our comprehensive oral and maxillofacial surgical services can address your specific condition and restore your oral health, comfort, and confidence.
-Call us at (718) 948-2900 or complete our online contact form to schedule your consultation with Staten Island’s trusted oral and maxillofacial surgery specialists.
+Call us at (718) 948-2900 or complete our online contact form to schedule your consultation with Staten Island’s trusted oral and maxillofacial surgery team.